 These have to be developed and agreed, through discussion with people like you: local residents and workers who take an interest in the future of the town.
 They could be about green spaces, transport links for cyclists and walkers, housing mix, biodiversity, heritage buildings, design features etc. Importantly, policies can only concern matters relating to Planning; other issues such as Council Tax, children's services etc are not included.

-NB The final Neighbourhood Plan has to pass in a referendum of local people.
+The final plan must pass a referendum of local people.